 These CSV files have three fields (columns) in each record (line in the file):ﾠ latitude in degrees, longitude in degrees (negative degrees indicate West longitude), and name.

-The RAW20XX-Time-Stations(FINAL).CSV file will contain the latitude/longitude of the 55 time stations.ﾠ In this file, the “name” field holds the TS number and town or city.
+The RAW20XX-Time-Stations(FINAL).CSV file will contain the latitude/longitude of the 15 RAW time stations.ﾠ In this file, the “name” field holds the TS number and town or city.

-The RAW20XX-Turns(FINAL).CSV file will contain the latitude/longitude of more then300 required route turns described in the Route Book.ﾠ In this file, the “name” field holds the reference (ref) number as listed in the Book.
+The RAW20XX-Turns(FINAL).CSV file will contain the latitude/longitude of all the required route turns described in the Route Book.ﾠ In this file, the “name” field holds the reference (ref) number as listed in the Book.